Dr. Casey Means, Trump's new surgeon general nominee, is RFK Jr. ally and MAHA advocate

 "Her academic achievements, together with her life's work, are absolutely outstanding," Mr. Trump wrote.
 "Dr. Casey Means has the potential to be one of the finest Surgeon Generals in United States History."

-The surgeon general oversees 6,000 members of the U.S. Public Health Service Commissioned Corps, which is part of the Department of Health and Human Services, and plays a key role in setting the national agenda on public health.
+The surgeon general oversees 6,000 members of the U.S. Public Health Service Commissioned Corps, which is part of the Department of Health and Human Services, and helps set the national agenda on public health.
 The nominee must be confirmed by the Senate.

 Means was close to Kennedy during the campaign, along with her brother, Calley Means, who played a key role in orchestrating Kennedy's endorsement of Mr. Trump, according to some of Kennedy allies who played a role in the transition.